Lee Elam: Career

 Elam made 23 appearances for Weymouth during the 2006–07 season before the entire first team was transfer listed on 10 January 2007 after the club decided to cut their financial costs.
 He was picked up on a free transfer by neighbouring Conference side Exeter City on 15 January 2007.
 His first match for Exeter was against his former club Weymouth, in which he scored a hat-trick.
 He was released by the club in May 2008 and subsequently trained with York City in July.
 He played for York in a 1–1 draw against Leeds United in a pre-season friendly and earned the chance to play again against Middlesbrough.
 York manager Colin Walker was unable to offer Elam a contract, but failed to rule out signing him eventually.
 He later confirmed that Elam would not sign for the club.
 He eventually joined Altrincham on a part-time basis, where he would coach youngsters.

 In January 2009, Elam requested to leave Altrincham and joined Northwich Victoria on non-contract terms.
 He made his debut in a 2–1 defeat to Histon.

 In 2010, Elam left Northwich Victoria having made 41 appearances for the side, scoring no goals, and joined Stalybridge Celtic.

 Elam's Stalybridge career, as with Northwich, lasted only one season; appearing 29 times and scoring three goals for the club, he moved on in summer 2011 to Harrogate Town, where he made his debut on 16 August 2011 in a 3–2 loss to Stalybridge at Bower Fold.
-In 2013 he had brief spells at Bradford Part Avenue and Workington, before signing for Albion Sports.
+In 2013 he had brief spells at Bradford Park Avenue and Workington, before signing for Albion Sports.